School of Medicine

 Clinical Associate Professor, Pediatrics - General Pediatrics

-BioRyan is a pediatrician and Assistant Clinical Professor of Pediatrics at Stanford University's Division of General Pediatrics.
-His primary clinical practice is at Gardner Packard Children's Health Center.
-In addition to his work at Stanford, Ryan also serves as the Medical Director for The Primary School, a new integrated health and education model that serves low income children and families in East Palo Alto, CA. His work and leadership focuses on the intersection and reform of primary pediatric care and childhood education.
+BioRyan is a Clinical Associate Professor of Pediatrics at Stanford University's Division of General Pediatrics.
+His primary clinical practices are at Gardner Packard Children's Health Center and Lucile Packard Children's Hospital.
+In addition to his work at Stanford, Ryan also serves as the Medical Director for The Primary School, a new integrated health and education model that serves low income children and families in East Palo Alto, CA. His work and leadership focuses on the intersection and reform of primary pediatric care and early childhood education.
 He works to integrate systems and promote models that ensure high quality care is accessible to all children.

 Ryan graduated from Stanford University with a BA in Human Biology and earned his MD at University of California, San Francisco (UCSF).
 He completed his pediatric residency at UCSF and participated in UCSF's Pediatric Leadership for the Underserved (PLUS) program.
 He went on to complete a chief resident year at The San Francisco General Hospital and Trauma Center. -